josh-collinsworth/joco-sveltekit/src/lib/content/uses.md

 - [Uplift V2 C-Frame](https://www.upliftdesk.com/uplift-v2-standing-desk-frame/) standing desk:
 Not a lot of purchases I’ve been happier with than this one.
 It works incredibly well and is surprisingly sturdy, even without springing for the commercial version.
 (I have the 27.5" feet for my larger Ikea desktop, and the Advanced Digital Memory Keypad.)

+- [CalDigit TS4 dock](https://www.caldigit.com/thunderbolt-station-4/): I am a simple man.
+All I want is to have just one, single cable I plug into my laptop to make everything work.
+Only one.
+This dock makes that possible.

 ## Productivity &amp; Utility